Sailors on sidelined carrier get virus for second time

 One U.S. official familiar with the situation on the ship said commanders don’t know why this is happening but suggested it could be related to questions about testing accuracy.
 The official, who spoke on condition of anonymity to discuss internal deliberations, said that screening has been intensified on the ship.
 And, anyone who exhibits any flu-like symptoms at all is being tested and removed.

 The sailors have been tested using the nasal swab.
 And in some cases the infection can be at such a low level that it is not detected by the test.
+It’s not clear whether cases like these are actual relapses, or if people tested negative without really being completely clear of the virus.